 This is where neural machine translation comes in.
 What is it?

 It is a translation system created via a large artificial neural network that imitates human learning, currently known as ‘machine learning’.
 According to Gereon Frahling, former employee of Google and Managing Director of DeepL: “This service, as with other similar technologies, finds its growth engine in “machine learning” based on artificial neural networks.
-Thus, this recent revolution, applied in the field of robotics, together with “deep learning” models, enables artificial intelligence to progress quickly and "learn", according to the values entered".
+This recent development, applied in the field of robotics, together with “deep learning” models, enables artificial intelligence to progress quickly and "learn", according to the data entered.

-What does this mean?
-That, based on previous translations and trial and error, the machine evolves and increases its code, permitting the same rules to be applied to future translations.
+Drawing on previous translations and analysing those that are correct or incorrect, the machine evolves and develops more code, so that the same rules can be applied to future translations.

 This means that, with specific and extensive learning, the system could replace human translators.
 However, Frahling also states: “We expect this to happen within a few years, but we can't be sure yet.
-Sometimes, however, the context is not enough: professional translators translate according to the client's requirements, the public to which the translation is intended, the field of the speciality, the purpose of the translation or a product, a specific register, the age of the target audience, etc. These are details that a neural network cannot take into account or, for now, overcome.
+Sometimes, however, the context is not enough: professional translators translate according to the client's requirements, the target audience, the specialist field, the purpose of the translation or the product, a specific register, the age of the reader, etc. These are details that a neural network cannot take into account or, for now, overcome.

 What about you?
 What do you think?
 Do you think that in the future we will resort to machine translation systems to translate our documents?

 ATLS is a translation and digital marketing agency with over 20 years' experience.
 Are you thinking of translating your website or internationalising your business?
 Don't hesitate to contact us.
 Let's talk about translation!